mui/material-ui/docs/src/pages/components/css-baseline/css-baseline.md

 ### Typography

-- Font antialiasing is enabled for better display of the Roboto font.
 - No base font-size is declared on the `<html>`, but 16px is assumed (the browser default).
 You can learn more about the implications of changing the `<html>` default font size in [the theme documentation](/customization/typography/#typography-html-font-size) page.
+- Set the `theme.typography.body2` style on the `<body>` element.
 - Set the font-weight to "bolder" for the `<b>` and `<strong>` elements.
   Bolder is one font weight heavier than the parent element (among the available weights of the font).
+- Font antialiasing is enabled for better display of the Roboto font.